Basal Cell Carcinoma – Entry One

 To give you some background about me, I have fair skin and medium blonde hair.
 Growing up, my dad had red hair and fair freckled skin.
 My mother has dark brunette hair and olive skin.
 My skin is a mix of the two.

-Growing up my mother was very vigilant about applying sunscreen on us children.
-As a teenager, I would often apply a daily moisturizer containing broad spectrum SPF.
+Growing up my mother was very vigilant about applying sunscreen to us children.
+As a teenager, I would often apply a daily moisturizer containing broad-spectrum SPF.
 As a grade school athlete, I would always wear sunscreen, hats, and protective clothing (covered shoulders and chest) when practicing and competing outside.
 I have never fake baked in a tanning bed, despite invites from others to do so.

-There are a very small handful of times where I have laid out in the sun.
+There are a very small handful of times when I have laid out in the sun.
 Obviously, that wasn’t the smartest thing to do, although, I always covered my face and never was severely burnt.
-I never was one to sunbathe by pools at friend’s, family’s, community’s, or hotel’s pools.
+I never was one to sunbathe by pools at friends’, family’s, community’s, or hotel pools.
 I felt like I was always the one wearing sunscreen, a hat, and a sundress while sitting in the shade.
 A couple of times in my life I have had sunburns, but it was never anything too severe.
 I never had any sunburns that caused blistering or major peeling.

 Since graduating high school in 2010, I’ve been very vigilant about skin protection.
 I have even received a comment that I must not get outside much because of my paleness.
 I proceeded to tell that person that although I get outside, I try to take the proper precautions to prevent skin cancer because I have a strong family history of it.
 Both of my grandfathers, several of my uncles, and my dad all had skin cancer primarily on their faces.
 Most of their cases were basal cell carcinoma, however, some of the skin cancer cases were melanoma.